 Some level of high winds are an annual occurrence in the county.
 Damaging winds occur less frequently.
+This corresponds to a rating of "likely."

 People directly exposed to high winds should seek shelter immediately, as winds can pick up debris and injure the public.
 According to the NCDC database, no injuries or fatalities have been recorded as a direct result of high winds in Santa Fe County.
 Between 1996 and 2008, the State of New Mexico saw 8 fatalities and 21 injuries directly caused by high winds.
 Causes included being struck by debris, automobile accidents and semi rollovers.